MayaDickson/Portfolio/README.md

 # Maya Dickson's Portfolio

 ## About me
 Hello, my name is Maya.
 I am a 3rd year Nueroscience student at Dalhousie University.
 Through a Neural Data Science course I was introduced to the world of Data Science and computer programming.
-I have begun my journey into learning Python code and below are a few examples of my coding, welcome to my coding portfolio.
+I have begun my journey into learning Python code and below are a few examples of my work, welcome to my coding portfolio.

 ## Projects
 ### *Disney code*